Jason Estrada

 Jason Moses Estrada (born November 30, 1980) is an American former professional boxer who competed from 2004 to 2015.
 As an amateur, he competed at the 2004 Olympic Games in the super heavyweight division.
 He also won the gold medal at the 2003 Pan American Games.
+He is currently retired and owns and runs BigSix Boxing Academy located in Providence RI.

 Professional career

 Known as "Big Six", Estrada turned professional in 2004 and won fifteen of his first sixteen bouts, with one no-contest.
-His current record is 20-4.
+His current record is 20–4.
 Jason makes his home in Providence, Rhode Island.

-Jason lost by decision to 2004 Olympic Gold Medalist Alexander Povetkin on April 4, 2009 in Düsseldorf, Germany.
+Jason lost by decision to 2004 Olympic Gold Medalist Alexander Povetkin on April 4, 2009, in Düsseldorf, Germany.
 Estrada's last fought on November 10, 2012.

 Training career

 Estrada owns Big Six Boxing Academy in Providence, Rhode Island and co-trained Sam Hyde for his victorious debut on the undercard of 2 Fights 1 Night in 2022.
-Estrada also co-trained YouTuber Brandon Buckingham who won in the first round by stoppage against fellow Youtuber Ice Poseidon in 2022.
+Estrada also co-trained YouTuber Brandon Buckingham who won in the first round by stoppage against fellow YouTuber Ice Poseidon in 2022.